destroyedlolo/Majordome/Documentations/rendezvous.md

 ### General directives
 #### -->> name=
-Unique name to identify the topic.
+Unique name to identify the rendez-vous.
 If not set, uses the filename.
 ```
 -->> name=Toto
 ```